akka/akka-projection/docs/src/main/paradox/running.md

 In the above example, we created a @scala[`Vector[String]`]@java[`List<String>`] of tags from *carts-0* to *carts-4*.
 Each entity instance will tag its events using one of those tags.
 The tag is selected based on the modulo of the entity id's hash code (stable identifier) and the total number of tags.
 As a matter of fact, this will create a journal sliced with different tags (ie: from *carts-0* to *carts-4*).

 The number of tags should be more than the number of nodes that you want to distribute the load over.
 It's not easy to change this afterwards without system downtime.
+Fewer tags than the number of nodes will result in not hosting a Projection instance on some nodes.
+More tags than the number of nodes means that each node is hosting more than one Projection instance, which is fine.
 It's good to start with more tags than nodes to have some room for scaling out to more nodes later if needed.
 As a rule of thumb, the number of tags should be a factor of ten greater than the planned maximum number of cluster nodes.
 It doesn't have to be exact.
-Fewer tags than the number of nodes will result in not hosting a Projection instance on some nodes.
-Too many tags will result in each node hosting more than one Projection instance.

 We will use those tags to query the journal and create as many Projections instances, and distribute them in the cluster.